 Whether you're in the outlining phase or just finished your first draft, it's important to always be mindful of all of your novels plots.
 While the reader may not notice every detail about your plot, your novel will certainly benefit from your analysis and enhancement of it.

-I’ll be releasing my debut novel, The Elysian Prophecy, this winter.
+The Elysian Prophecy Is Now Available For Purchase.
 Make sure you go check it out!

 Happy writing, my friends!